collinhundley/APTargets/README.md

 - addTarget(forControlEvents: UIControlEvents, actionWithSender: (sender: UIButton) -> Void)

-    This works the same way as the above method, but acccepts a closure with the button passed back as a parameter (the equivalent to appending a colon to a selector):
+    This works the same way as the above method, but accepts a closure with the button passed back as a parameter (the equivalent to appending a colon to a selector):

     ```
     myButton.addTarget(.TouchUpInside, actionWithSender: buttonTapped)